cwtechshiz/nordvpn-steamos-scripts/README.md

    chmod +x uninstall_nord.sh
    ./uninstall_nord.sh
    ```
-4. The script safely stops active daemons, deletes the application packages, wipes custom user groups, and leaves your SteamOS locked down exactly as it found it[cite: 10].
+4. The script safely stops active daemons, deletes the application packages, wipes custom user groups, and leaves your SteamOS locked down exactly as it found it.